zencart/documentation/content/user/first_steps/deployment_configurations.md

 Please be sure you're familiar with [basic terms in Zen Cart](/user/first_steps/basic_terms/) prior to reading this FAQ.

+For instructions on moving your cart from the root to a subfolder (or vice versa), see [moving your Zen Cart folder](/user/installing/move_cart/).

 ## 1. Cart in root of store

 The configuration that is assumed throughout the Storeowner Docs is that you have installed Zen Cart in the root of your hosting account.